Educational Media Online Program

 - One official copy of all undergraduate and graduate transcripts.

-- Two (2) Letters of Recommendation from persons familiar with the applicant’s academic and/or professional abilities.
+- Three (3) Letters of Recommendation from persons familiar with the applicant’s academic and/or professional abilities.
 In addition, the letters should reference the applicant’s dispositions necessary to help P-12 students learn.

 - A two (2) page Narrative from the applicant indicating the applicant’s goal(s) and purpose(s) for pursuing the field of Educational Media, and the dispositions that makes the applicant a good candidate for helping P-12 students learn.

-- For the Master’s degree, Baccalaureate-level or Master’s degree level VALID Certificate in a teaching field.
-For the endorsement only option, a Master’s degree level VALID certificate in a teaching field or another area of instructional support.
+- For the Master’s degree or Baccalaureate-level a VALID Certificate in a teaching field is required and two years of professional K-12 teaching experience under that license.
+For the endorsement only option, a Master’s degree level VALID certificate in a teaching field or another area of instructional support is required, as well as 2 years of professional K-12 teaching experience under that license.

-- Results of the Graduate Record Examination (GRE), including the Analytical Writing component (required of all applicants, regardless of degrees and certificates previously earned).
+- Results of the Graduate Record Examination (GRE), including the Analytical Writing component OR the Millers Analogies Test (MAT) is required of all applicants, regardless of degrees and certificates previously earned.

 - A Resume with a chronology of professional employment.